Jesus-QC/Vanish/README.md

 | IsOverwatchWhitelisted           | Boolean  | If true, players with overwatch permissions will be able to see other vanished players | `true` |
 | IsEnabledOnlyForGlobalModerators | Boolean  | If true, only global moderators will be able to use the vanish command | `false` |
 | IsEnabledOnlyForOverwatch        | Boolean  | If true, only players with overwatch permissions will be able use the vanish command | `false` |

+## How to use

+Run the `vanish` command in the Remote Admin panel, you will be automatically set as overwatch.
+Once you finish you can use the `vanish` command again.

+Anyone with access to RA can use the command with the default settings.